The commutative core of a Leavitt path algebra: acknowledgements

 \section{acknowledgements}

-The authors would like to thank Gonzalo Aranda Pino for helpful comments on a earlier version of this paper that helped improve it.
+The authors would like to thank to the referee for a careful reading of this paper and making many helpful suggestions which led to improve and reorganize it.
+Also we are thankful to Gonzalo Aranda Pino for his comments on a earlier version of this paper.
 The first author was partially supported by the Spanish MEC and Fondos FEDER through project MTM2013-41208-P, and by the Junta de Andaluc\'{\i}a and Fondos FEDER, jointly, through project FQM-7156.
 Part of this work was carried out during a visit of the first author to the Institute for Research in Fundamental Sciences (IPM-Isfahan) in Isfahan, Iran.
 The first author thanks this host institution for its warm hospitality and support.
 The research of the second author was in part supported by a grant from IPM (No. 94170419).